 A great idea to allow students to use and understand different words for said.

-Ofsted will love how independant these students are from a few simple ideas on how to describe a scene or character.
+Teachers will love how independent these students can become from a few simple ideas on how to describe a scene or character.